vimeo/psalm/docs/language_server.md

 # Using Psalm's Language Server

-Psalm now has built-in Language Server Compatibility support.
+Psalm now has built-in Language Server Compatibility support so you can run it in your favourite IDE.

-It currently only supports diagnostics, with more functionality coming soon.
+It currently only supports diagnostics (i.e. finding errors and warnings), but more functionality is coming soon.

-It works well in a variety of editors:
+It works well in a variety of editors (listed alphabetically):

 ## emacs